AdobeDocs/commerce-merchant-services.en/help/live-search/category-merch.md

 Create a manual ranking:

 1. Set up an Intelligent ranking rule for a category as described above.
-The results of the query will appear in the Preview Category Page window.
+The results of the query will appear in the Preview Category Page view.
 This uses your actual Live Search data to preview the results.

-1. Click and drag a product in the Preview Category Page window.
+1. Click and drag a product in the Preview Category Page view.
 Drag and drop it at the desired position.
-The Product and Postion fields are automatically populated in the Events pane.
+The Product and Position fields are automatically populated in the Events pane.

   You may also click the pin icon to pin a product to its current location.
 Use the ellipsis context menu to "Pin to top" or "Pin to bottom".